 Now, you can login to the system!
-The username is root and the password is firesim.
+The username is root and there is no password.
 At this point, you should be presented with a regular console, where you can type commands into the simulation and run programs.
 For example: